 This is how a new version of the video module has been developed.
 It streams both live and recorded videos.
 The module features a new universal video player.
 And above all, it does not just show and save video files but skillfully integrates them into the entire monitoring system providing new opportunities for partners and end-users.

 Now it will be much easier for our partners to provide video monitoring services to their clients: the new video module doesn’t require additional server deployment and command configuration for each new MDVR model.
+And it will be more convenient for the end-users to work with live streams and video records.

-June 3, we are launching a beta version of the new video module.
 Here is how partners and end-users will benefit from it.

 To simplify this work and make the solution universal, we have redesigned its architecture.
 Now video streams from MDVRs get to Wialon via Amazon Web Services (AWS).

 Partners no longer need to deploy servers: video is processed and stored in the AWS cloud without any participation from their side.
 Also, additional configuration of MDVR isn’t required, as Wialon’s experts integrate devices into the module themselves.
 Now connecting MDVRs will be similar to working with any other trackers in Wialon: partners won’t bother about servers and device configuration – it will be our team’s responsibility.
+Please note: it doesn’t apply to the devices working through CMSv6, SmartWitness Gateway, and other gateways.
+In this case, you will still have to configure the gateway’s server by yourself.

 On December 31, 2020, Adobe stopped supporting Flash Player.
 Our partners and end-users didn’t suffer from it: back then, we added a new player for broadcasting video without flash streams and added it to the Wialon Hosting interface.
 This novelty became an integral part of the major video monitoring upgrade.